i7657043/ShoppingBasket/ShoppingBasket/Rules.md

 ​
 Build a shopping basket solution that provides the following facilities:
 ​
-* Add item to cart
+* Add item to cart  - done
-    * With / without quantity (without - assume quantity to be 1)
+    * With / without quantity (without - assume quantity to be 1)  - done
-* Alter item quantity in cart
+* Alter item quantity in cart - done
-* Remove item from cart
+* Remove item from cart - done
-* Calculate the sub total of each item
+* Calculate the sub total of each item - done
-* Calculate the tax total of each item
+* Calculate the tax total of each item - done
-* Calculate the grand total inc. tax of each item
+* Calculate the grand total inc. tax of each item - done
-* Calculate sub total of the whole basket
+* Calculate sub total of the whole basket - done
-* Calculate tax total of the whole basket
+* Calculate tax total of the whole basket - done
-* Calculate grand total inc. tax of the whole basket
+* Calculate grand total inc. tax of the whole basket - done
-* Allow each item to specify their own tax calculation rules ​
+* Allow each item to specify their own tax calculation rules - done ​
 Operations performed against items (update quantity, add, remove, etc.) should cause the basket to update its totals automatically without further operations or methods being called. e.g.
 ​